Skip to main content

 ACX / Audible (the exception)

 ACX is the direct submission path to Audible, and Audible remains the largest single audiobook retailer.
 For human-narrated titles it is still a serious option.
-For AI-produced audiobooks, it is closed.
+For third-party AI-produced audiobooks, the standard open-submission path is closed.

 Key details:

-• AI narration: Not accepted on the open submission path — ACX requires human narration.
-Audible's separate AI program is invitation-only for traditional publishers, not indie authors
+• AI narration: Third-party AI uploads are not accepted on the open submission path — ACX requires human narration there.
+Audible's separate AI programs and beta pathways are not the same as standard indie ACX upload

 • Distribution reach: Audible, Amazon, and Apple Books (for human-narrated titles submitted through ACX)